 The predominant source of nutrients are the tailwaters from agricultural crops and from commercial nurseries, however, runoff from construction sites can also contribute to nutrient loading through the erosion of sediment containing phosphorus.

-WLA Translation
+Waste Load Allocation Translation

-Construction stormwater dischargers are assigned an annual, mass-based waste load allocation (WLA) for total phosphorus, aiming to reduce the loading of phosphorus by 50 percent.
+Construction stormwater dischargers are assigned an annual, mass-based waste load allocation for total phosphorus, aiming to reduce the loading of phosphorus by 50 percent.
 Therefore, construction stormwater dischargers covered under this General Permit are considered Responsible Dischargers for this TMDL if they identify sources of phosphorus on their site via the required pollutant source assessment.
 All construction sites were expected to achieve compliance with the annual waste allocation of 12,810 lbs/year total phosphorus by 2007.

-Requiring Responsible Dischargers to directly implement the WLA and sample for the pollutants(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
-It is infeasible to translate a massbased annual WLA applicable to all construction stormwater discharges to an effluent limitation that is applicable to an individual site.
+Requiring Responsible Dischargers to directly implement the waste load allocation and sample for the pollutants(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
+It is infeasible to translate a mass-based annual waste load allocation applicable to all construction stormwater discharges to an effluent limitation that is applicable to an individual site.
 As mentioned in the source analysis, phosphorus loadings from construction stormwater discharges are in particulate form and associated with wet weather.
 Therefore, the following will address this TMDL:

 Comply with the site-specific erosion and sediment control, and post-construction requirements in this General Permit.